 Permit Fees

-- Minimum fee begins around $309.30
+- Minimum fee: approx. $309.30

-Application review only begins after payment is received.
+- Application review begins only after payment is received.

 Tracking Your Application

-- By contacting the examiner assigned
+- Contacting the assigned examiner

-How Land Signal Helps
+How LandSignal Helps

-Completing a sign permit Toronto application requires accuracy, technical preparation, and knowledge of the Sign By-law.
-Land Signal provides support to prevent delays caused by incomplete or incorrect submissions.
+Completing a Toronto sign permit application requires accuracy, technical preparation, and knowledge of the Sign By-law.
+LandSignal supports applicants by matching you with qualified professionals who can:

-- Reviewing sign classification and zoning rules
+- Review sign classification and applicable sign bylaw requirements

-- Coordinating professional drawings and engineering stamps
+- Coordinate professional drawings and engineering stamp

-- Preparing all supporting documents
+- Prepare supporting documents

-- Tracking the application through every review stage
+- Track applications through every review stage

 Conclusion